0xAX/linux-insides/Booting/linux-bootstrap-5.md

 }
 ```

 Recall that we collected `e820_entries` in the second part of the [Kernel booting process part 2](https://github.com/0xAX/linux-insides/blob/master/Booting/linux-bootstrap-2.md#memory-detection).

-First of all `process_e820_entry` function does some checks that e820 memory region is not non-RAM, that the start address of the memory region  is not bigger than Maximum allowed `aslr` offset and that memory region is not less than value of kernel alignment:
+The `process_e820_entry` function does some checks that an `e820` memory region is not `non-RAM`, that the start address of the memory region is not bigger than maximum allowed `aslr` offset and that memory region is not less than value of kernel alignment:

 ```C
 struct mem_vector region, img;